 Oct.
 16, 1859 - Abolitionist John Brown, 59, led a small group on a raid against a federal armory and arsenal in Harpers Ferry, Virginia (now West Virginia), in an attempt to start an armed slave revolt and destroy the institution of slavery.

 Oct.
-16, 1861 – During the Civil War, Federal troops occupied Lexington, Mo. and skirmishes were fought near Linn Creek and Warsaw, Mo.
+16, 1861 – During the Civil War, Federal troops occuppied Lexington, Mo. and skirmishes were fought near Linn Creek and Warsaw, Mo.

 Oct.
 16, 1863 - U.S. President Lincoln appointed General Ulysses S. Grant to command all operations in the western theater.

 Oct.
-16, 1864 - Confederate General Nathan Bedford Forrest began moving part of his force to Johnsonville, Tennessee.
+16, 1864 - Confederate Major General Nathan Bedford Forrest began a 25-day cavalry raid by moving part of his force to Johnsonville, Tennessee.
 Most of his men were not in place until early November.
 On Nov.
 4, Forrest attacked the Union supply base at Johnsonville.

 Oct.
 16, 1869 - The Cardiff Giant, which turned out to be one of America's most famous hoaxes, was "discovered.”